 - Forgive the students.

 - Start each day with a clean slate.

-- Understand that disruptive or antisocial behavior can quickly turn a teacher against a student, but that refusing to give up on difficult students can produce success.
+- Understand that disruptive or antisocial behavior can quickly turn a teacher against a student, but that refusing to give up on a difficult student can produce success.

 12. Admit Mistakes

-The most effective teachers are quick to admit being wrong.
+The most effective teachers are quick to admit it when they’re wrong.
 They:

 - Apologize to mistakenly accused students.

 - Make adjustments when students point out errors and oversights.

 God tells us throughout His Word that love creates more love.
 It teaches lessons and deepens relationships.
 As teachers, we can all strive to show more love in our classrooms.
 Here are a few encouraging verses to help guide your daily path: